UPDATED APRIL 9, 2026

 - Subtitles and transcripts on video/audio content

-- Meaningful alt tags on your images
+- Meaningful alt tag descriptions on your images

 - Descriptive text links for linking to other content.